What is Hatha Yoga?

 Prana flows through energy channels (nadis).
 The ancient hatha texts claim there are 72,000 nadis but consider 3 most important (ida, pingala, and sushumna).

 The upward flowing prana is represented by the “ha” in “hatha”.
 It is associated with the pingala nadi along the right side within the spine terminating at the right nostril.
 The downward flowing apana is represented by the “tha” in “hatha”.
 It is associated with the ida nadi along the left side within the spine terminating at the left nostril.
-Often, these two nadis are depicted as spiraling and intersecting at six points.
+Often, these two nadis are depicted as spiraling and intersecting at six points - the main energy centers or chakras.

 When the brain’s creative right hemisphere is dominant, the left ida nadi is more active.
 Air flows more readily through the left nostril.
 When the brain’s analytical left hemisphere is dominant, the right pingala nadi is more active.
 According to Swara yoga6, either ida or pingala is more active every 90-120 minutes.